miriamramales/NewFlockingProject/src/augsburg/Lab06/README.md

 Here are the Methods we used in this project.

-# Methods in the Circle Model Class
+# Circle Model Class

 Cohesion ().
 Determines the average position of each boid and returns theta.

 Alignment().
 Determines the average direction of each boid and returns theta.

 Separation().
-Determines how far the boids move away from each other
+Determines how far the boids are and moves them away from each other.

 FinalDirection() points the boids in a final direction.

+# Vector Class

+Normalize the Vectors

-# Sliders
+# GUI(Sliders)

 Cohesion

 Alignment

 Separation